nziegler87/OOD-Final-Project/resources/README.md

  visual output.
   - Using this design ensured that the commands for each shape stored through a reference to the shape.
-Adding the linked hash map was key, as it ensured the shapes rendered in the correct order on screen.
+Adding the linked hash map was key, as it ensured the shapes rendered in the correct order on screen based on the order they were added to the model.
  - We updated the oval and rectangle classes to have a simplified constructor that only takes in the label and sets the default appear and disappear times to -1, and null objects for the color and coordinates.
 We did this to keep track of which object details have been initialized through the addMotion method.
  - Although we tied the shapes and commands together, we kept the list of commands from before to easily call the list from a getCommandList() method.
- - Because we returned a copy of the shapes, and not the actual shape, we did not create a view-only shape interface.
+ - Because we returned a copy of the shapes, and not the actual shape to the view, we did not create a view-only shape interface.
+ - Added a drawShape(Graphics g) method to both concrete shape classes to eliminate the need of a switch statement when the view calls repaint();

  - Additions:
    - In our model we added an ArrayList<Integer> to store canvas details needed to display the